fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 2. `terraform workspace new <your_org>-fleet-prod`
 3. `terraform apply --var-file=prod.tfvars`

 You should see the planned output, and you will need to confirm the creation.
 Review this output, and type `yes` when you are ready.
+Note this will take up to 30 minutes to apply.

 During this process, terraform will create a `hosted zone` with an `NS` record for your domain and request a certificate from [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
 While the process is running, you'll need to add the `NS` records to your domain as well.